openhab/openhab-addons/addons/binding/org.openhab.binding.fronius/README.md

 # Fronius Binding

-This binding uses the [Fronius Solar API V1](http://www.fronius.com/cps/rde/xchg/SID-50921547-DF4684B5/fronius_international/hs.xsl/83_28911_DEU_HTML.htm) to obtain data from a Fronius devices
+This binding uses the [Fronius Solar API V1](http://www.fronius.com/en/photovoltaics/products/all-products/system-monitoring/open-interfaces/fronius-solar-api-json-) to obtain data from a Fronius devices.

 ## Supported Things

-There is exactly one supported thing type, which represents a fronius device.
+Support Fronius Galvo, Fronius Symo inverters and other Fronius inverters in combination with the Fronius Datamanager 1.0 / 2.0 or Fronius Datalogger.
-You can add multiple Things with different "DeviceIds". ( Default 1 )
+You can add multiple inverters that depend on the same datalogger with different device ids. ( Default 1 )

 ## Discovery